Geonkick-Synthesizer/geonkick/doc/Documentation.md

 graph to be dense the graph may suffer from aliasing for some specific frequencies.
 This will not be reflected to sound or exported sound.

-#### Envelopes menu

- - "Amplitude" - shows the amplitude envelope type of "OSC1", "OSC2", "Noise", and "General"
- - "Frequency" - shows the frequency envelopes type of "OSC1" and "OSC2"
- - "Cutoff"    - shows the cutoff envelope type of filters
- - "Distortion" - shows the envelope type for the distortion drive parameter
- - "Oscillator 1" and "Oscillator2", will set the envelope area to show only the types of envelopes for "Oscillator1" or "Oscillator 2"
- - "Noise", will set the envelope area to show only the types of envelopes for "Noise"
- - "General", will set the envelope area to show only the types of envelopes for "General"
- - Layer envelopes "L1", "L2", "L3" will set envelope area to display only
-   the envelopes for the a layer 1, 2, or 3

 #### Percussion preset

 The percussion preset is a JSON format, and its file extension is "*.gkick".